 2005's Arcturus is a document of the duo's improvised set at the 2004 Hampshire Jam, essentially consisting of one extremely long track and one medium-long, in an unsurprisingly similar vein to Radio Sputnik.
 Once again, the duo do their level best not to sound like anyone else doing this stuff; the best term I can find to describe the synths around twenty minutes into Arcturus - Part 2 is 'slippery', quickly followed by some rare-for-EM (admittedly horribly sampled) piano work.
 'Mellotronically' speaking, we get very upfront flutes all over Arcturus - Part 1, unison cello and flute parts on Part 2, with string section later on, closing (in another unusual-for-EM crescendo) with choirs.
 Yup, a big crash-bang ending always does the trick...
 Anyway, more string section on Helicon makes for a decent enough samplotron release, although it would be so nice to hear an EM outfit outside the usual suspects using a real Mellotron occasionally.
 OK, often.

-Glasgow's Abel Ganz (named for French director Abel Gance) were second-rung British prog revivalists in the '80s, releasing three cassette albums of the kind which I should hate, but actually have something of a soft spot for, despite their blatant neo-proggisms.
+Glasgow's Abel Ganz (named for French director Abel Gance) were second-rung British prog revivalists in the '80s, releasing three cassette albums that I should hate, but actually have something of a soft spot for, despite their blatant neo-proggisms.
 Reforming in the 2000s, Shooting Albatross, consisting of four lengthy pieces, gives us the 'new' Abel Ganz, who sound both like and unlike the old, combining 'modern prog' with more blatant neo-isms, notably the widdly monosynth part on So Far.
 Samplotron flute, string and choir parts scattered here and there fail to convince.
 In contrast, 2014's Abel Ganz is little like their earlier work, fitting more into the kind of overblown current style as typified by the likes of Big Big Train.
 It's clearly good at what it does, but I couldn't even finish listening to it.
 Sorry, guys.
 Jack Webb plays credited (for once!)
 Mellotron choir samples on two parts of the lengthy Obsolescence, Sunrise and Dawn, to no great effect, to be honest.